sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 _**NOTE**: Make sure you have [installed the Sensu backend][12], have at least one [Sensu agent][13] running, and have [installed and configured sensuctl][4]._

-To begin, set your environment variables to include your credentials using `sensuctl env`:
+To begin, use `sensuctl env` to set up environment variables, which will provide the required credentials for the Sensu API:

 {{< highlight shell >}}
 eval $(sensuctl env)